sonic-net/SONiC/doc/mgmt/SONiC Management Framework Show Techsupport HLD.md

 ### 1.1.1 Functional Requirements

-Provide a Management Framework based implementation of the "show techsupport" command.
-Match the functionality currently provided for this command via a Click-based host interface.
+Provide a Management Framework based interface for the "show tech-support" command.

 ### 1.1.2 Configuration and Management Requirements
-- IS-CLI style implementation of  the "show techsupport" command
+Provide the ability to invoke the command via the following client interfaces:

+     - Management Framework CLI (same syntax as the existing Click-based API except for tighter restriction of the "DateTime" format to conform with the Yang/IETF DateTime standard)
-- REST API support
+     - REST API
-- gNMI Support
+     - gNOI

 (See Section 3 for additional details.)

 ### 1.1.3 Scalability Requirements

-Time and storage space constraints: The large number of information items collected and the potentially large size of some of the items (e.g. interface information display in a large system) present an exposure to the risk of long processing times and high demands on disk storage space.
-The current implementation (within the Click infrastructure mechanism) provides reasonable performance, executing within ~60 seconds on a typically scaled switch.
-It stores the information for a single dump of a typically scaled switch in a compressed "tar" file occupying ~2MB of storage space.
-The Management Framework implementation should strive to achieve similar performance and data storage targets.
+Time and storage space constraints: The large number of information items collected and the potentially large size of some of the items (e.g. interface information display in a large system) present an exposure to the risk of long processing times and significant demands on disk storage space.
+The Management Framework interface invokes the same command used for the Click-based interface.
+It adds no significant additional overhead or processing time.
+The storage space requirements are unchanged.
 ### 1.1.4 Warm Boot Requirements
 N/A
 ## 1.2 Design Overview